-Negotiation, and Conflict Resolution for Heritage Place Management (2016).
-The GCI has also embedded values-based conservation in its own field projects and training efforts around the world.
+Negotiation, and Conflict Resolution for Heritage Place Management (2016).4 The GCI has also embedded values-based conservation in its own field projects and training efforts around the world.

 This work at the GCI was part of a broader movement in the field to advance values-based planning methodologies.
 Today, the principle that a thorough understanding of the cultural significance of a place should guide all aspects of heritage decision making is fundamental to contemporary conservation practice.
 This principle is applied at all stages of the conservation process, from the identification of what is deemed heritage, to the development of conservation policies and intervention strategies, to the investment and expenditure of resources in heritage management activities.
-Implicit in this approach is the importance of engaging in management has been explicitly acknowledged in the codification of responsibilities of heritage professionals in the recently adopted "ICOMOS Ethical Principles."
+Implicit in this approach is the importance of engaging in management processes the multiple publics who use and care about a heritage place.
+Such engagement has been explicitly acknowledged in the codification of responsibilities of heritage professionals in the recently adopted "ICOMOS Ethical Principles."
+5

-Despite these significant developments in applied theory and practice, however, valuesbased approaches are not well researched and formalized, and policy change at the level of heritage governance is not prevalent around the world.
+Despite these significant developments in applied theory and practice, however, values-based approaches are not well researched and formalized, and policy change at the level of heritage governance is not prevalent around the world.
 New questions and issues are emerging in relation to values-based heritage management, including the recognition of a broader range of heritage typologies-tangible and intangible-and the development of new norms and methods of practice.
 In addition, the ways in which heritage functions within societies have evolved, with stakeholder communities in many places becoming increasingly active.